dgurudot/gr/help/en_RO/HELP-SELECT-BROKERAGE.md

 # **Select Account Type**

-- Select your specific stock account and add new account based on specific instructions for account.
+- Select your specific stock account and add a new account based on specific instructions for the account.
-- Broker capabilities are listed on account type selection tile.
+- Broker capabilities are listed on the account type selection tile.